Group of smiling women.

 • Influenza

-• 6 mos.+ (especially important for those with medical conditions, such as asthma, diabetes, chronic lung disease, those pregnant, or 65+)
+• 6 mos.+ (especially important for those with medical conditions, such as asthma, diabetes, chronic lung disease, those who are pregnant, or 65+)

 • One dose per season (Sept./Oct. are good times)